texpert/robot_simulation/README.md

 ## Requirements

 Ensure you have a Ruby interpreter installed.
-(Developed and tested with Ruby versions 2.3.4 and 2.4.9)
+(Currently tested with Ruby version 2.6.6)

 Rubygems and bundle gem installed.